 Angina: A condition where the blood supply to the heart is restricted which can cause upper arm pain.
 The pain usually gets worse with activity and eases with rest

 Heart Attack: Where a blood clot blocks the blood supply to the heart.
 This is a medical emergency.
 If your upper arm pain, usually in the left arm, is accompanied by chest pain (may feel like a squeezing sensation or pressure), shortness of breath, nausea, light-headedness or sweating call for an ambulance immediately

 Pressure on the nerves that run from the neck across the shoulder and down the arm can cause pain in the upper arm.
 The nerve may get pinched where it exits the spine or anywhere along its path which leads to pain.
-Nerve pain is often accompanied by pins and needles and/or numbness in the arm or burning shoulder pain.

 Most cases of upper arm pain benefit from strengthening and stretching exercises - visit the shoulder exercises section for a whole range of exercises that might help.

 You can find out more about the causes of upper arm pain and how to treat them by using the links above.
 If you have other symptoms alongside upper arm pain and you want some help working out what is causing your pain, visit the shoulder pain diagnosis section.